1076644/reproducible-research_homework/README.md

 ### c.
 Find the exponent ($\beta$) and scaling factor ($\alpha$) of the allometric law for dsDNA viruses and write the p-values from the model you obtained, are they statistically significant?
 Compare the values you found to those shown in **Table 2** of the paper, did you find the same values?
 (10 points)

+From the table above of our linear model, we can find the exponent ($\beta$) and the scaling factor ($\alpha$), as well as the p values for these estimates to see how good our transformation is for obtaining these key values.

+- Our scaling factor according to the linear model is 7.0748, which is hswon through the intercept.
+However, this is the ln value, so to get the true value, we need to do **$`e^{7.0748}`$** which gives us a value of **1181.807116**
 ## Instructions

 The homework for this Computer skills practical is divided into 5 questions for a total of 100 points.
 First, fork this repo and make sure your fork is made **Public** for marking.
 Answers should be added to the # INSERT ANSWERS HERE # section above in the **README.md** file of your forked repository.